Biography of Graham Sutherland

-Graham Sutherland was a Twentieth Century Artist known for his tapestry in Coventry Cathedral and portraits
+Graham Sutherland was a twentieth century artist known for his tapestry in Coventry Cathedral and his many portraits.

 24th August 1903, London, England.

 Graham Sutherland was the son of a lawyer and civil servant.

 Timeline of Graham Sutherland:

 1927: He marries Kathleen Barry.

 1928: He begins teaching at the Chelsea school of Art.